 How do I know if I’m eligible to participate in the May commencement events?

-Eligibility to participate in the University-Wide Commencement Ceremony for the Class of 2023 is limited to students who have graduated or will graduate during the 2022-23 academic year.
+Eligibility to participate in the University-Wide Commencement Ceremony for the Class of 2024 is limited to students who have graduated or will graduate during the 2023-24 academic year.

 This includes:

-- Those who graduated in December 2022.
+• Those who graduated in December 2023.

-- Those who will complete their degrees or areas of study by May 2023.
+• Those who will complete their degrees or areas of study by May 2024.

 If you are unsure of your eligibility, please contact your academic advisor.
-Colleges and schools notify the Office of University Events of eligible students.
+Colleges and schools notify the Office of University Events and Experience of eligible students.
 The Office of University Events does not determine eligibility or “grant permission” to participate in Commencement events.

-I’m planning to graduate in May 2023.
+I’m planning to graduate in May 2024.
 Do I need to apply to graduate?

 Yes, all degree candidates who plan to participate in the May commencement activities must apply to graduate through the college or school granting their degrees.
 Deadlines for these applications vary from college and school.
 Degree candidates will receive information from their college or school regarding the necessary steps and deadlines.

-I won’t have completed my degree requirements by May 2023.
+I won’t have completed my degree requirements by May 2024.
 Can I still participate in Commencement activities?

 Ceremony Information